dayanez/dayanez/README.md

 My Name is dayanez.
 Currently spending all my free-time coding a graphics rendering engine called Dante.
 Doing it to learn c++ and systems deeply + graphics.
 It's dope maybe will make a game with it one day.

+I had another GitHub but wanted to start fresh , no ai influence on my code or anything.
+Just me and the cpu + gpu